-In 2018, ElectroRecycle continued its partnerships with municipal collection events, which resulted in some of the Program's most successful community collection events.
-The Neighbourhood Cleanup Party round-ups, held in various locations around Vancouver in collaboration with the City of Vancouver's Greenest City 2020 initiative, collected 9,362 kg of small appliances and power tools over the span of nine events.
-In addition to these collection events, the Program participated alongside the City of Surrey and Salvation Army in the municipality's "Pop-Up Junk Drop", which resulted in the collection of 11,995 kg over four events.
+ElectroRecycle continued its partnerships with municipal collection events in 2019.
+The Zero Waste Reuse and Recycle Vancouver events, held in various locations around Vancouver in collaboration with the City of Vancouver's Greenest City 2020 initiative, collected 6,511 kg of small appliances and power tools over the span of eight events.
+In addition to these collection events, the Program continued to participate alongside the City of Surrey and Salvation Army in the municipality's "Pop-Up Junk Drop" events, which resulted in the record-breaking collection of 16,014 kg (11,995 kg in 2018) of small appliances and power tools across four events.
+These municipal collection events represent approximately 78% of the annual event collection tonnage.